CordeliaMist/GagSpeak-Client/README.md

 - View all nessisary information in the gagspeak debugger
 - over 50 types of gags
 - equip up to 3 gags at once
-- chat garbler will be able to make new garbler messages by combining the garbling of each gag together!
+- chat garbler combines garble priorities of multiple gags together for further realism!
-- link glamour items to each type of gag, so glamours with modded gags get applied when gags are applied
+- link glamour items to each type of gag!
 - Toggle if each gag item link is enabled or disabled individually
 - toggle universally as well if you want too!
 - Add endless ammounts of stored restraint sets!